Assembled by Caroline von Heydebrand

 Softbound, saddle stitched

-NOTE: Out of print.
+NOTE: This title is out of print.
 You might consider Rudolf Steiner’s Curriculum for Waldorf Schools as an alternative.

 Caroline von Heydebrand was greatly admired by Steiner for her teaching in the original Waldorf School of Stuttgart.
 Her gifts with children were matched by her understanding of the intentions of the curriculum and its contents, as well as by her personal creativity.